Serving

 Data taken with all instruments on the Keck telescopes are archived in the Keck Observatory Archive (KOA) with the default period of exclusive use determined by each Keck partner institution.
 As of semester 2023A, the period of exclusive use for NASA Keck data is 12 months.
 The period of exclusive use for other Keck partners remains at 18 months.

-Requests for extensions to the 12-month period of exclusive use will be considered with appropriate personal or professional justification and shoud be noted on the WMKO cover sheet and included in the Expertise and Access (E&A) document with the reason for the extension meeting one or more of the criteria listed below.
+Requests for extensions to the 12-month period of exclusive use will be considered with appropriate personal or professional justification and should be noted on the WMKO cover sheet and included in the Expertise and Access (E&A) document with the reason for the extension meeting one or more of the criteria listed below.
 Examples of reasonable justifications for an extension include but are not limited to:

 • Data are needed for a soon-to-be completed graduate student thesis (include in the justification the name of the student and advisor, how close the student is to graduating, and the importance of the Keck data to the thesis research);